9 tricky housemates and how to deal with them

 Unfortunately, being super friendly and rational is the only thing that will work with people who aren't used to being told what to do.
 Save the outbursts for situations where your patience has been thoroughly exhausted!

 Don't be embarrassed to explain (nicely, mind) to those who have a lot of cash that the rest of you just can't afford to leave the heating on 24/7.
-If they have any decency they'll understand, and are perhaps just so used to not saving money on bills that they don't know any different.
+If they have any decency they'll understand, and there's a chance that they're so used to not saving money on energy bills that they don't know any different.

 Make it clear that you have to work for your money and can't afford to waste it.

-They're great at sorting any problems in the house, like fixing power cuts or tackling mouse-shaped problems.
+They're great at sorting any issues in the house, like fixing power cuts or tackling mouse-shaped problems.

 However, you came to uni seeking independence, and sometimes naggers make you feel like you've moved out from under one parent's nose and straight under another.